 These categories make up 35% of the GED Math test.

-Each Math GED 10-2 Practice Test question has four or five answer choices.
-Choose the best answer for each question.
+Each Math question includes several answer choices.
+You should choose the best answer option for each question.

-Procrastination and excuses are your biggest enemies.
-Please decide about your learning schedule and stick to it.
+Procrastination and finding excuses are among your biggest enemies!
+When you’ve decided about a learning schedule that fits you, stick to it!

 Time management problems are is the biggest stumbling blocks when it comes to passing the real exam.

 The second big mistake that leads to not passing the exam is the fact that often, students spend way too much time on only one question so that they later cannot make it till the end.

 Last Updated on April 8, 2021.